 Professor Christine Harland, Gianluca Spina Chair in Supply Strategy, Politecnico di Milano, Italy

-Robert Mason also has a business background, in the main a variety of roles with M&S. He is now a senior lecturer in Logistics and Operations Management (LOM) at Cardiff Business School and has led many business research projects with Tesco as a partner.
+Robert Mason has a business background, mainly in a variety of roles with M&S. He is now a Reader in Logistics and Operations Management (LOM) at Cardiff Business School and has led many business research projects with Tesco as a partner.